RShivathanu/PySpark/README.md

 ## In this repository, I'm going upload all the projects and examples which I practiced in Pyspark.

-## These are simple projects I did using pyspark
+### These are the simple projects I did using pyspark